-- Article 465-3 (1) If a contract for revolving guarantee by an individual under which the scope of the principal obligation includes an obligation to be borne as a result of loans or receiving a discount of a negotiable instrument (hereinafter referred to as a "loan obligation"; and this contract is hereinafter referred to as a "contract for revolving guarantee by an individual for loans") provides for the date on which the principal of the principal obligation should be crystallized (hereinafter referred to as the "principal crystallization date"), and it also provides that the principal crystallization date is to fall on or after the day on which five years have passed after the day of the conclusion of the contract for the revolving guarantee by an individual for loans, the provisions concerning the principal crystallization date do not become effective. - (2) If a contract for revolving guarantee by an individual for loans does not provide for a principal crystallization date (or if the provisions concerning the principal crystallization date do not become effective pursuant to the provisions of the preceding paragraph), the principal crystallization date is to fall on the day on which three years have passed from the day of the conclusion of the contract for revolving guarantee by an individual for loans. - (3) If a change of the principal crystallization date provided for in a contract for revolving guarantee by an individual for loans is to be effected, and the principal crystallization date as changed falls on a day later than the day on which five years have passed after the day of the change, that change of the principal crystallization date does not become effective; provided, however, that this does not apply if the change of the principal crystallization date is effected within two months immediately preceding the principal crystallization date, and the principal crystallization date as changed falls on a day within five years from the original principal crystallization date.
+Article 465-3 (1) If a contract for revolving guarantee by an individual under which the scope of the principal obligation includes an obligation to be borne as a result of loans or receiving a discount of a negotiable instrument (referred to as a "loan obligation"; and this contract is referred to as a "contract for revolving guarantee by an individual for loans" below) provides for the date on which the principal of the principal obligation should be fixed (referred to as the "principal fixed date" below), and it also provides that the principal fixed date is to fall on or after the day on which five years have passed after the day of the conclusion of the contract for the revolving guarantee by an individual for loans, the provisions concerning the principal fixed date do not become effective.

-(4) The provisions of Article 446, paragraphs (2) and (3) apply mutatis mutandis to the provisions concerning a principal crystallization date in a contract for revolving guarantee by an individual for loans and a change thereof (excluding provisions to the effect that the principal crystallization date is to fall on a day within three years from the day of the conclusion of that contract for revolving guarantee by an individual for loans, and any change which is intended to change the principal crystallization date to a day preceding the original principal crystallization date).
+- (2) If a contract for revolving guarantee by an individual for loans does not provide for a principal fixed date (or if the provisions concerning the principal fixed date do not become effective pursuant to the provisions of the preceding paragraph), the principal fixed date is to fall on the day on which three years have passed from the day of the conclusion of the contract for revolving guarantee by an individual for loans. - (3) If a change of the principal fixed date provided for in a contract for revolving guarantee by an individual for loans is to be effected, and the principal fixed date as changed falls on a day later than the day on which five years have passed after the day of the change, that change of the principal fixed date does not become effective; provided, however, that this does not apply if the change of the principal fixed date is effected within two months immediately preceding the principal fixed date, and the principal fixed date as changed falls on a day within five years from the original principal fixed date. - (4) The provisions of Article 446, paragraphs (2) and (3) apply mutatis mutandis to the provisions concerning a principal fixed date in a contract for revolving guarantee by an individual for loans and its change (excluding provisions to the effect that the principal fixed date is to fall on a day within three years from the day of the conclusion of that contract for revolving guarantee by an individual for loans, and any change which is intended to change the principal fixed date to a day preceding the original principal fixed date).

-(Grounds for Crystallization of Principal in Contract for Revolving Guarantee by Individual)
+(Grounds for Fixing of Principal in Contract for Revolving Guarantee by Individual)